mixonic/rfcs/text/0000-module-unification-namespaces.md

 ### Impacts of `{{use}}` on the `{{component}}` helper

+TODO: Should make resolution vs. invocation clear. string version does both resolution and invocation, with symbol does just invocation.
+TODO: Should just say {{component}} is for app.
+If you want a dynamic-ish thing like you used to do, then use `if`.
+And huzzah, templates are now tree-shakable.

 The `{{component}}` helper that exists in Ember today can look up any component in an application or addon.
 All components share a single namespace (all modules are merged into `app/`) and `{{component 'foo-bar'}}` simply resolves a full